 The DoD acquisition system is complex and ever-changing.
 It requires a trained and active workforce that has the support of Congress.
 Allowing some of the reforms to take place in a measured fashion would be a wise choice for the new administration and Congress.

-To make an informed choice, parents need to know about the quality of school instruction, services, and the overall school climate.
-Schools need a better system of measuring and collecting data on school performance, and making it accessible to families.
+To make an informed choice about schools, parents need to know about the quality of instruction, services, and the overall school climate.
+Schools need a better system of measuring and collecting data on performance, and a way to make it accessible to families.

 Electronically stored information from smart appliances, fitness trackers, and other devices is making its way into the U.S. court system.
 Judges and lawyers need to better understand this evidence so they can challenge it or rule on its admissibility in court.